 Let’s Talk About Sexual Violence

-After the success of its first year, the Let’s Talk About Sexual Violence workshops continue to expand.
-The ground-breaking project has already delivered workshops to over 900 students at the University of Glasgow and has had national press attention.
+For the third year running, the Let’s Talk About Sexual Violence workshops continue to expand.
+The ground-breaking project has already delivered workshops to over 1200 students at the University of Glasgow and has had national press attention.

 The student-led initiative in partnership with Rape Crisis Scotland is a collaboration between the Glasgow University Students’ Representative Council and Glasgow Caledonian University.
 It was born from students at both universities wanting to do something to tackle sexual violence, building on student activism such as the Let’s Talk campaign.